F4llow/GenAI_Assignment2/README.md

 ## Evaluation Results

-The final model was evaluated on the held-out test set using standard NLP metrics and the **SIDE** (Summary alIgnment to coDe sEmantics) metric developed specifically for code summarization.
+The final model was evaluated on the created test set using standard NLP metrics and the **SIDE** (Summary alIgnment to coDe sEmantics) metric developed specifically for code summarization.

+Here are the scores of the best model I found:

 | Metric | Score |
 | :--- | :--- |